PaoloRibeca/mpai-store.github.io/for-developers.md

 2. AI Frameworks can interact with other orchestrators operating in proximity
 3. AI Frameworks expose a rich set of APIs, for instance offering direct support for machine learning functionalities and optional support for security services.

+## Distributing your applications through the MPAI Store

 ## Would you like to know more?

 More information and a complete definition of the MPAI AI Framework reference model can be found in the [MPAI AIF standard](https://mpai.community/standards/mpai-aif/https://mpai.community/standards/mpai-aif/).